 The Big Bear Ski Educational Foundation (BBSEF) is the organization that oversees and assists in the administration of the race teams and its programs.
 It is a non-profit organization that is run by parent volunteers who have been elected to their board positions by the general membership.

 BBSEF handles all other aspects of the Race Team.
 These include fundraising, setting policies and fees, and assuming responsibility for putting on races at Snow Summit Mountain Resort.
 During the season, racers ski in races at Snow Summit and other resorts.
 Races put on by the Snow Summit Race Team are the responsibility of the ski club parents, although the resort provides substantial help.
-BBSEF is also responsible for purchasing and renting uniforms and for maintaining the insurances necessary to conduct a race program at home and for travel to “away” races.
+BBSEF is also responsible for purchasing uniforms and for maintaining the insurances necessary to conduct a race program at home and for travel to “away” races.
 These expenses and activities must be covered by the membership through a combination of fundraising and race work.

 The purpose of BBSEF is to promote junior racing and to improve skiing technique, competitive attitudes, sportsmanship, and work ethic.
 Not only do we want good athletes, but we also strive to mold well-adjusted, strong, happy young people who will grow to be decent, healthy, and trustworthy adults.

 To achieve these objectives, BBSEF provides a supervised program staffed by full-time professional USSA certified coaches who train racers in physical preparation, ski technique, and racing theory.
 The intent of this program is to encourage each racer to develop his/her highest individual capability from mastery of skiing skills to high level USSA and FIS competition.